ataylor89/class/README.md

 I went through a process to create an account on AWS.

-I gave my root user email address, my acccount name, my debit card number.
+I gave my root user email address, my account name, my debit card number.

 Eventually I finished creating an account, and I was able to log into the AWS console.